 Four-Year Assessment Cycle

-Amendments to the Assessment Act provide for a four-year assessment update cycle, beginning with the 2009 taxation year.
-Beginning in 2009 and continuing through 2012, property assessment values will be based on a January 1, 2008 valuation date (i.e., the full CVA of a property will reflect an estimated market value as at January 1, 2008).
+The Assessment Act provide for a four-year assessment update cycle.
+Beginning in 2017 and continuing through 2020, property assessment values will be based on a January 1, 2016 valuation date (i.e., the full CVA of a property will reflect an estimated market value as at January 1, 2016).

 |Taxation Year||Valuation Date|